dwyl/sendemail/README.md

 ### Checklist (*everything you need to get started in 5 minutes*)
 + [ ] install the `sendemail` module from NPM
-+ [ ] Ensure that you have an an account on your email service of choice
++ [ ] Ensure that you have an account for your email service of choice
 + [ ] set the required [*environment variables*](https://github.com/dwyl/learn-environment-variables) (*see below*)
 + [ ] If you don't already have a /**templates** directory in your project create one!